top of page

 Blaming the Blasphemer – Parshat Emor 5774

 Two renowned psychotherapists, Sigmund Freud and Arthur Adler, the latter a student of the former, disagreed on this principle.
-Whilst Freud’s thinking was deterministic, believing that future behaviour was determined essentially by the past and hence man had little control over his present choices, Adler disagreed.
-His belief was that whilst of course our past is important and may determine elements of our makeup, it need not be the foundation of understanding our current actions.
-Instead his therapy focused on the present, alerting the person to his continuous ability to make choices and decisions that are not determined by the past.
-This week we marked Yom Hashoa – Holocaust Memorial Day.
-What I think makes the day so poignant and remarkable living in Israel, is to simply look around us.
-Surrounded by a state less than 66 years old, developed in ways that continue to astound and amaze the world, it is truly a lesson in the aptitude of the human mind to recover.
-The survivors of the greatest atrocity committed did not bury themselves in grief, blaming, accusing and playing the victims.
-They focused instead on becoming builders, dreamers, dedicated to freedom and rekindling the light of the Jewish future for their children and grandchildren.
-Instead of ‘blaming’ the past they invested all their energies into ‘building’ the future.[2]
-I believe that this tension between being the victim of our pasts or the creator of our future, is one that is explored, perhaps subversively, in this week’s Parsha, specifically related to the strange narrative of the blasphemer.
+Freud’s thinking was deterministic, believing that our past shapes our present and future behaviour narrowing the prism of individual choice.
+Adler, believed strongly in the agency of the individual that alerts him to his continuous ability to make choices in the present independent of his past conditioning.
+The state of Israel is a testament to the Adlerian philosophy.
+Just over seventy years old, modern Israel develops in ways that continue to astound and amaze the world, it is truly a lesson in the aptitude of the human mind and spirit to recover.
+As survivors of the greatest atrocity committed to humanity, they did not bury themselves in grief, blaming, accusing and playing the victims.
+Instead they focused on becoming builders, dreamers, dedicated to freedom and rekindling the light of the Jewish future for their children and grandchildren.
+Rather than 'blaming' the past they invested all their energies into 'building' the future.[1]
+I believe that this tension between being the victim of our pasts or the creators of our future, is one that is explored, perhaps subversively, in a strange narrative in Sefer Vayikra, a narrative that is often overlooked due to its difficult content.

-Parshat Emor explores topics such as the laws of Terumah, the defects that prevent a person or Kohen from sacrificing and the correct type of animal for sacrifice, the prohibition of desecrating God’s name and the obligation to sanctify it and the Chagim (which have been mentioned before but never in the context of kedusha).
-The common thread that ties these topics together is that they all relate to a means through which we create relationship with God.
-In other words they describe the conditions that must be met in order that the item (animal/time/festivals) or person (Kohen/ordinary man) is used as a vehicle through which to relate to and worship God.
-To engage in a relationship with an ephemeral being means we are obligated to meet all the relevant requirements and conditions through which to connect to Him, be it the animals we sacrifice, our physical bodies or the festival/time.
-Each vehicle must be sanctified, elevated and correctly constructed so that the relationship created between Man and God is precisely balanced.
+The narrative of the ‘blasphemer’ is set in Parshat Emor which explores topics such as the laws of Terumah, the defects that prevent a person or Kohen from sacrificing and the correct type of animal for sacrifice, the prohibition of desecrating Gods name and the obligation to sanctify it and the Chagim.
+The common theme connecting all these topics is setting out the conditions that must be met in order that the object/person can be used as a vehicle through which to relate and worship God.
+Each vehicle must be sanctified, elevated and correctly constructed so that the relationship created between Man and God is precisely callibrated.

-The text is perplexing bringing to the fore many questions.
-Firstly why is the narrative placed here in the context of the preceding chapter that described the showbread?
+There are many questions that arise from this text.
+Firstly, why is the narrative placed here in the context of the preceding chapter that described the showbread.
 What is its relationship to the rest of the topics in Parshat Emor?
-Who is the man and where does he ‘go out from’?
+Who is the man and where does he 'go out from'?
 What was the argument about?
 Who is his mother Shelomit the daughter of Divri and what is her significance to the story?
-Why is he punished? (the text seems to suggest two reasons – the blaspheming and the striking of another man).
-The ancient and modern commentators, as well as the Midrash offer a plethora of ideas, some more convincing than others.
-They range from suggesting he had ‘come out’ from the court of Moshe who had ruled that he had no right to encamp amongst Dan since he was not a Jew (Sifra Emor 25).
-He ‘went out’ forfeiting his share in the world to come (Midrash Tanchuma Emor 23).
-Some suggest the main crime was to blaspheme God (Rashi and Seforno), others suggesting the main sin was to quarrel and strike another Jew (Mechilta Rabbi Shimon Bay Yochai).
+Why is he punished? (the text seems to suggest two reasons - the blaspheming and the striking of another man).
+The ancient and modern commentators, as well as the Midrash offer a plethora of ideas, some more persuasive than others.
+They range from suggesting he had 'come out' from the court of Moshe who had ruled that he had no right to encamp amongst Dan since he was not a Jew (Sifra Emor 25).
+He 'went out' forfeiting his share in the world to come (Midrash Tanchuma Emor 23).
+Some suggest the main crime was to blaspheme God (Rashi and Seforno), others suggesting the his sin was to quarrel and strike another Jew (Mechilta Rabbi Shimon Bay Yochai).

 וַיִּפֶן כֹּה וָכֹה, וַיַּרְא כִּי אֵין אִישׁ; וַיַּךְ, אֶת-הַמִּצְרִי, וַיִּטְמְנֵהוּ, בַּחוֹל. יג וַיֵּצֵא בַּיּוֹם הַשֵּׁנִי, וְהִנֵּה שְׁנֵי-אֲנָשִׁים עִבְרִים נִצִּים; וַיֹּאמֶר, לָרָשָׁע, לָמָּה תַכֶּה, רֵעֶךָ